 Portugal consistently ranks among the top 10 safest countries in the world, and Madeira is no exception.
 As a digital nomad, you can feel at ease exploring the island without major concerns for safety.
 However, one thing to watch out for is price hikes in some local shops, especially at the Farmer’s Market.
 Vendors might raise prices significantly, particularly on exotic fruits, so it’s good to be mindful and compare costs before making purchases.

-Genki Travel Insurance For Digital Nomads
+Travel Insurance For Digital Nomads With Genki

 During my time in Madeira, I was hiking a lot of different trails and that always comes with a risk of injury.
 However, knowing that Genki had me covered in a flexible month-to-month plan made me feel secure.
 For my last couple of travels, I’ve been using Genki, a digital nomad insurance company.